ono-midori/ono-midori.github.io/techs/zguide.md

 ![](./pics/zmq/fig25.png)

-Here’s a summary of what the graphic says:
+Here's a summary of what the graphic says:

-- On SUB sockets, set a subscription using zmq_setsockopt() with ZMQ_SUBSCRIBE, or you won’t get messages.
+- On SUB sockets, set a subscription using zmq_setsockopt() with ZMQ_SUBSCRIBE, or you won't get messages.
 Because you subscribe to messages by prefix, if you subscribe to "” (an empty subscription), you will get everything.
 - If you start the SUB socket (i.e., establish a connection to a PUB socket) after the PUB socket has started sending out data, you will lose whatever it published before the connection was made.
 If this is a problem, set up your architecture so the SUB socket starts first, then the PUB socket starts publishing.
 - Even if you synchronize a SUB and PUB socket, you may still lose messages.
-It’s due to the fact that internal queues aren’t created until a connection is actually created.
-If you can switch the bind/connect direction so the SUB socket binds, and the PUB socket connects, you may find it works more as you’d expect.
+It's due to the fact that internal queues aren't created until a connection is actually created.
+If you can switch the bind/connect direction so the SUB socket binds, and the PUB socket connects, you may find it works more as you'd expect.
-- If you’re using REP and REQ sockets, and you’re not sticking to the synchronous send/recv/send/recv order, ZeroMQ will report errors, which you might ignore.
-Then, it would look like you’re losing messages.
+- If you're using REP and REQ sockets, and you're not sticking to the synchronous send/recv/send/recv order, ZeroMQ will report errors, which you might ignore.
+Then, it would look like you're losing messages.
 If you use REQ or REP, stick to the send/recv order, and always, in real code, check for errors on ZeroMQ calls.
-- If you’re using PUSH sockets, you’ll find that the first PULL socket to connect will grab an unfair share of messages.
+- If you're using PUSH sockets, you'll find that the first PULL socket to connect will grab an unfair share of messages.
 The accurate rotation of messages only happens when all PULL sockets are successfully connected, which can take some milliseconds.
 As an alternative to PUSH/PULL, for lower data rates, consider using ROUTER/DEALER and the load balancing pattern.
-- If you’re sharing sockets across threads, don’t.
+- If you're sharing sockets across threads, don't.
 It will lead to random weirdness, and crashes.
-- If you’re using inproc, make sure both sockets are in the same context.
+- If you're using inproc, make sure both sockets are in the same context.
 Otherwise the connecting side will in fact fail.
 Also, bind first, then connect. inproc is not a disconnected transport like tcp.
-- If you’re using ROUTER sockets, it’s remarkably easy to lose messages by accident, by sending malformed identity frames (or forgetting to send an identity frame).
+- If you're using ROUTER sockets, it's remarkably easy to lose messages by accident, by sending malformed identity frames (or forgetting to send an identity frame).
 In general setting the ZMQ_ROUTER_MANDATORY option on ROUTER sockets is a good idea, but do also check the return code on every send call.
-- Lastly, if you really can’t figure out what’s going wrong, make a minimal test case that reproduces the problem, and ask for help from the ZeroMQ community.
+- Lastly, if you really can't figure out what's going wrong, make a minimal test case that reproduces the problem, and ask for help from the ZeroMQ community.

 ## Advanced Request-Reply Patterns

 In Chapter 2 - Sockets and Patterns we worked through the basics of using ZeroMQ by developing a series of small applications, each time exploring new aspects of ZeroMQ.
-We’ll continue this approach in this chapter as we explore advanced patterns built on top of ZeroMQ’s core request-reply pattern.
+We'll continue this approach in this chapter as we explore advanced patterns built on top of ZeroMQ's core request-reply pattern.

-We’ll cover:
+We'll cover:

 - How the request-reply mechanisms work
 - How to combine REQ, REP, DEALER, and ROUTER sockets